arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/enclosure-kit/features.md

 <FeatureDescription>

-Thanks to its form factor, it can be attached to a Din Rail mount system, providing a quick access to all the I/O ‘s.
+Thanks to its form factor, it can be attached to a Din Rail mount system, providing a quick access to all the I/O‘s.

 </FeatureDescription>